 Did Gene Hackman and Betsy Arakawa-Hackman Die “Simultaneous Deaths”?

-As of this time, it seems unlikely Hackman and his wife died “simultaneous deaths” — at least according to New Mexico’s Simultaneous Death Act, which requires that spouses die within 120 hours of each other (five days), with no clear evidence suggesting who died first, in order to be regarded as having died “simultaneously.”
+Hackman and his wife did not die “simultaneous deaths” — at least not according to New Mexico’s Simultaneous Death Act, which requires that spouses die within 120 hours of each other (five days), with no clear evidence suggesting who died first, in order to be regarded as having died “simultaneously.”

 An additional layer of complexity in this case is Arakawa’s will, which includes a clause addressing “simultaneous death and survivorship” for beneficiaries.
 This provision states, “No person will be deemed to have survived me if the person dies within 90 days of my death.”